Ashyni/mpv-scripts/README.md

 ### Troubleshooting

-If the script doesn't work, make sure mpv is build with the libavfilter `crop` and `cropdetect` by starting mpv with `./mpv --vf=help` or by adding at the #1 line in mpv.conf `vf=help` and check the log for `V/mpv     : [cplayer:info] Available libavfilter filters:`.
+If the script doesn't work, make sure mpv is build with the libavfilter `crop` and `cropdetect` by starting mpv with `./mpv --vf=help` or by adding at the #1 line in mpv.conf `vf=help` and check the log for `mpv : [cplayer:info] Available libavfilter filters:`.

+#### Download on phone

+Use the Desktop mode with a navigator on this page to access the button `Code > Download Zip`.